Cybernet PTBM059COX |

 Q32, 33, and 34 are the squelch amplifier transistors.
 At low [or no] signal levels Q34 collector conducts to ground and its output connected to pin

-audio amplifier.
+number 6 of IC5 results in no signal output from the audio amplifier.
 As the incoming RF signal increases it results in opening up the AF amplifier andoutput is activated.
 The point at which Q34 cuts off is determined by setting of the Squelch Control, VR2.

 Noise Blanker Circuit